LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

       Students-Computer:homework student$ git add my_project.txt

-#. ``git commit -m "Your message"`` creates the new commit with the files that you added,
+#. ``git commit -m "Your message"`` creates the new commit with the files that you added and a message describing the changes.
-   with a message describing the changes included in the commit.
    Here, ``"Your message"`` should be a descriptive message within double-quotes.

    .. sourcecode:: bash